June-puppy/Hatrick/README.md

 - Helps you understand content structure and flow

 ### Using Vocab Pocket
-- View all saved terms organized by field
+- View all saved terms from the article
 - Click any term to see its explanation
 - Remove terms you no longer need

 ### Explaining Terms
-1. **Method 1**: Select text → Right-click → "Explain with Hatrick"
+- Select text → Right-click → "Explain with Hatrick"
-2. **Method 2**: Use the inline explanation dialog when available
-3. Explanations adapt to your experience level (Beginner/Intermediate/Professional)
+- Explanations adapt to your experience level (Beginner/Intermediate/Professional)
-4. Click the heart icon to save terms to your vocabulary
+- Click the heart icon to save terms to your vocabulary

 ### Ask Hatrick
 - Use the chat interface to ask questions about webpage content
 - Get contextual answers based on the current page
 - Ideal for clarifying concepts or exploring topics deeper

+### Hats Collection
+- Review the learning progress of each field
+- View all saved terms and notes organized by field

 ## 📁 File Structure